-You can best know a supplement is safe and manufactured with detailed quality control measures by looking for supplement manufacturers with quality certifications.
+You can best know if a supplement is safe and manufactured with detailed quality control measures by looking for supplement manufacturers with quality certifications.

-Quality certifications require detailed documentation for ingredient and final product identity and purity testing, and precise equipment cleaning and contamination testing.
+Quality certifications require detailed documentation for ingredient and final product identity and purity testing and precise equipment cleaning and contamination testing.
 Four main types of quality certifications include Third-Party GMP, Organic, Kosher, and Halal.

 Third-Party GMP Certification

 In 2007, the FDA set regulations for dietary supplements’ current Good Manufacturing Practices (GMP).
 GMP regulations pertain to manufacturing facilities, packaging, labeling, and storing.
 These regulations require quality control measures and documentation for dietary supplements’ raw materials and final product identification, quality, purity, strength, and composition.

 By law, a supplement contract manufacturing company must be registered with the FDA and comply with GMP regulations.
 But there is no government program for GMP certification.
 Various private auditing companies like NSF International provide third-party GMP certification.